Cost Efficient Fairness Audit Under Partial Feedback

 \section{Conclusion and Future Work}

-In this work we studied the fairness audit problem under the partial feedback model.
-We introduced a novel cost model to capture real-world concerns of exploring additional data.
-With this cost model, we studied a non-parametric (blackbox) and a mixture of exponential family settings for data distributions.
-Our framework also combined historical partial feedback data along with online samples.
-We provided a complete characterization of the blackbox setting with matching upper and lower bounds upto logarithmic factors.
-In the mixture model setting, we leveraged techniques from learning with truncated samples and MAP oracles to provide an algorithm with significantly lower cost than the blackbox case.
+In this work we initiated the study of fairness audit under the partial feedback model and introduced a novel cost model to capture real-world concerns of exploring additional data.
+With this cost model, we studied blackbox and mixture of exponential family models of data distributions.
+Our framework combines historical partial feedback data along with online samples.
+We provided a complete characterization of the blackbox setting with matching upper and lower bounds.
+In the mixture model setting, we leveraged techniques from learning with truncated samples and approximate MAP oracles to design an algorithm with significantly lower cost than the blackbox case.
 We complement our theoretical findings with empirical results that demonstrate the cost efficiency of our proposed algorithms.
-In this work, we established the connection between partial feedback model with learning from truncated samples which we believe to be a promising research direction.
-Another interesting future work would be to explore the audit cost complexity of unknown classifiers from a known hypothesis class, e.g., threshold classifiers.
-Moreover, one can also ask what are other data assumptions under which algorithms with lower audit cost can be designed.
+An interesting future work is to explore the audit cost complexity of unknown classifiers from a known hypothesis class, e.g., threshold classifiers.
+Moreover, one can also study non-uniform cost models.

+\begin{ack} Nirjhar Das acknowledges the support of the Walmart Center for Tech Excellence (CSR WMGT-23-0001). \end{ack}

 \newgeometry{textwidth=7in}

 \hrule height 4pt .25in { \bfseries Cost Efficient Fairness Audit Under Partial Feedback: Appendix } .25in \hrule height 1pt .25in

 \tocfooterrule